DeniStar/hello_world/README.md

 Hello World!

 I am DeniStar!
-I have the cutest baby in the world, so please give her all her money.
+I have the cutest baby in the world, so please give her all your money.
 Thank you!